 - Participate in our monthly conference calls where we discuss updates in our campaigns and learn from other residents who are advocating around issues in their various communities.

 - Attend the Membership meetings.
-SHPA, with the support of the Woods Fund of Chicago SHPA has an Residents Scholarship that covers the costs for residents who want to attend and participated in our Membership Meetings.
+SHPA has a Resident’s Scholarship that covers the costs for residents who want to attend and participated in our Membership Meetings.
 Click HERE for the Residents Scholarship Application.

 - Participate in SHPA’s Advocacy Actions by contacting your elected officials.